percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    for your |MySQL| server, so it should be read from :file:`my.cnf` if that exists; otherwise you must specify it on the command line.

-   When combined with the :option:`xtrabackup --copy-back` or :option:`xtrabackup --move-back` option, :option:`xtrabackup --datadir` refers to the destination directory.
+   When combined with the :option:`--copy-back` or :option:`--move-back` option, :option:`--datadir`
+   refers to the destination directory.

+.. option:: --debug-sleep-before-unlock=#

+   This is a debug-only option used by the |xtrabackup| test suite.

+.. option:: --debug-sync=name

+   The debug sync point.
+This option is only used by the |xtrabackup| test suite.

 .. option:: --decompress